Leonardo Santos (fighter): Ultimate Fighting Championship

 Santos fought Macário in the finals on June 8, 2013, at UFC on Fuel TV 10.
 After a strong first round by Macário, Santos rallied and won via submission in the second round to become the tournament winner.

 For his second fight with the promotion, Santos faced TUF: Smashes lightweight winner Norman Parke at UFC Fight Night 38.
 The fight ended in a majority draw.

-Santos faced returning veteran Efrain Escudero on September 13, 2014, at UFC Fight Night 51.
+Santos faced returning veteran Efraín Escudero on September 13, 2014, at UFC Fight Night 51.
 He won the fight by unanimous decision.

 Santos was expected to face Matt Wiman on March 21, 2015, at UFC Fight Night 62.
 However, Wiman was forced out of the bout on February 11 with a back injury and was replaced by Anthony Rocco Martin.
 He won the fight by submission in the second round.

 Santos faced Kevin Lee on December 12, 2015, at UFC 194.
 Despite being a significant underdog, Santos won the fight via TKO in the first round and earned a Performance of the Night bonus.

 Santos was expected to face Evan Dunham on June 4, 2016, at UFC 199.
 However, Santos pulled out on April 29 due to an undisclosed injury and was replaced by James Vick.

 Santos next faced Adriano Martins on October 8, 2016, at UFC 204.
 He won the fight via split decision.

 Santos was expected to face Olivier Aubin-Mercier on June 3, 2017, at UFC 212.
 However the bout was scrapped on May 18 as both fighters were removed from the card.

 Santos was expected to face Nik Lentz on June 1, 2018, at UFC Fight Night 131.
 However, it was reported on April 28, 2018, that Santos was pulled from the event due to a hand injury.

 Santos faced Stevie Ray on June 1, 2019, at UFC Fight Night 153.
 He won the fight via knockout in the first round.
 The win also earned Santos his second Performance of the Night bonus award.

 Santos was set to face Jared Gordon on November 16, 2019, at UFC on ESPN+ 22.
 However, he withdrew from the fight and was replaced by Charles Oliveira.

 Santos faced Roman Bogatov on July 11, 2020, at UFC 251.
 He won the fight via unanimous decision.

 Santos faced Grant Dawson on March 20, 2021, at UFC on ESPN 21.
 He lost the fight via knockout in round three.

 Santos was scheduled to face Alexander Hernandez on October 2, 2021, at UFC Fight Night 193.
 However, Santos was forced to withdraw from the event, citing a calf injury.

 Santos faced Clay Guida on December 4, 2021, at UFC on ESPN 31.
 He lost the fight via rear-naked choke in round two.

 Santos faced Jared Gordon on August 20, 2022, at UFC 278.
 He lost the bout via unanimous decision.

 After the loss, Santos retired from MMA on September 8, 2022.